 Insurance agents, claims adjusters, surveyors, community officials and others can also find NFIP flood insurance training online through the FEMA Emergency Management Institute (EMI) Independent Study Program.
 This allows insurance agents, claims adjusters and other professionals 24-hours a day, seven days a week, 365 days a year access to FEMA NFIP training from their personal or business computer.

 The Basic Agent Tutorial (IS-1101).
 With the introduction of the Flood Insurance Reform Act of 2012 and the Homeowner Affordability Act of 2014, it is critical for agents to refresh their knowledge of the Nationals Flood Insurance Program.
 The Basic Agent Tutorial presents the fundamentals, including zones, coverage, loss settlement, and underwriting rating concepts such as the FEMA Elevation Certificate.
 The course covers all training topics mandated by the Flood Insurance Reform Act (FIRA) 2004, The Basic Agent Tutorial (IS-1101).*

 Theory of Elevation Rating (IS-1102).
 This specialized course is appropriate for those with a basic understanding of the FEMA Elevation Certificate and who are ready to tackle advanced topics in elevation rating for A and V zones.
 Important rating considerations in high-risk zones are discussed and demonstrated including the Lowest Floor Elevation, machinery and equipment, and whether the building is with or without obstruction, Theory of Elevation Rating (IS-1102).

 Insuring Condominiums (IS-1108).
-With a growing number of condominium developments throughout the US, particularly in the most flood-prone states, insurance agents can expand their book of condominium business by writing coverage through the NFIP.
-Insuring Condominiums provides a broad overview of the different ways that condominiums can be insured through the Program.
+With a growing number of condominium developments throughout the US, particularly in states with a high-risk for flooding, insurance agents can expand their book of condominium business by writing coverage through the NFIP.
+Insuring Condominiums provides a broad overview of the different ways that condominiums can be insured through the NFIP.
 Short video segments guide insurance agents through the key elements they need to know to effectively write condominium exposures, Insuring Condominiums (IS-1108).

 Writing Commercial Exposures (IS-1110).
 Insurance agents regularly view the NFIP as an outlet to write personal lines exposures for their clients, but they may not be aware of additional opportunities to cover their policyholders’ commercial exposures.
 Writing Commercial Exposures provides practical insights designed to assist agents with identifying, targeting, and writing commercial risks through the National Flood Insurance Program, Writing Commercial Exposures (IS-1110).